DokimiCU/Exile/README.md

 For Minetest 5.3

+### Installation
+Exile should be in games folder like so:

+Minetest > games > Exile > mods/menu/... etc

 ### Gameplay
 Challenging, at times brutal, wilderness survival with simple technology.
 Use your wits to find food, water, and shelter before succumbing to the elements,